Obalix/NGeo2/README.md

 # NGeo
-NGeo makes it easier for users of geographic data to invoke GeoNames and Yahoo!
-GeoPlanet services.
+NGeo makes it easier for users of geographic data to invoke GeoNames service endpoints.
 You'll no longer have to write your own GeoNames or GeoPlanet clients.
-It's developed in ASP.NET 4.0, and uses WCF ServiceModel libraries to deserialize JSON data into Plain Old C# Objects.
+It is a complete rewrite using HttpClient and making all calls async.
+It uses parallel execution when parsing the returned results.

 ## How can I use it?
-    using (var geoNamesClient = new NGeo.GeoNames.GeoNamesClient())
+	var request = new FindNearbyToponymRequest() {
-    {
-        var toponym = geoNamesClient.Get(6295630, "demo"); // replace with your own username
-        // do something with the data
-    }
+		UserName = "userName",
+		Latitude = 47.3m,
+		Longitude = 9m,
+		Style = Style.FULL
+	};
+	var response = await GeoNameService.FindNearbyToponym(request);

 ## New in version 1.8 - Breaking Changes
 The PlaceFinder client was removed in version 1.8.0.0, because that service is no longer available as a WCF-consumable API.
 It was then re-added in version 1.8.1.0 with an OAuth client implementation.
 Note that the Yahoo!
 PlaceFinder service is now part of Yahoo!'s [BOSS GEO Services](http://developer.yahoo.com/boss/geo/), and is no longer free.
 To use the NGeo PlaceFinder client, you must first sign up for BOSS GEO, obtain a Consumer Key and Consumer Secret, and give Yahoo! a valid credit card number for billing.
 No builds or revisions in version 1.8.x.y affect either the GeoNames or GeoPlanet clients.